FAQs-Frequently Asked Questions

 Can I request an official transcript by telephone?

-All transcript requests must be in writing to the Office of the Registrar and contain payment before they will be processed.
+All transcript requests must submitted formally to the Office of the Registrar and contain payment before they will be processed.
 Information and the online Transcript Request form can be found here.

 What is the cost of an official transcript?